EJ72/RizomLink-for-Cinema4D/README.md

       Detects and connects to RizomUV via the Windows registry.
 Automatically starts RizomUV if it is not already running.

+	  Note: Please see the Version Selection feature below for further details.

 3. Manual and Automatic UV Update Modes

       Send Button: Manually send UV and polygon data from Cinema 4D to RizomUV for processing.